didierfred/SimpleModifyHeaders/README.md

 The rules are active in private window mode but you can't use the configuration window in this mode.

-If you choose debug mode, detail log messages are available in the debugging console of the browser.
+If you choose debug mode, detail log messages are available in the extension debugging console of the browser.

 The code is opensource under Mozilla Public License 2.0